vliu15/visunn/README.md

 ## Notes
 This section is dedicated to address nuances that come with the Pytorch backend export.

-### Recycling layers
+### Recycled Layers
-This problem is exemplified with the following example.
-Consider the following variation of `ThreeLayerMLP`:
+This problem is exemplified with the following following variation of `ThreeLayerMLP`:
 ```python
 class Model(nn.Module):
     def __init__(self, num_classes=10, **kwargs):